The Protection Plan for Whistleblowing in the EU - the Fight Against Tax Fraud and Evasion

 Maurizio Bottoni Maurizio Bottoni

 Maurizio Bottoni is the senior partner of Interconsulting.
-As a consultant in one of the Big Four he has developed a deep knowledge of the Italian and International tax law, through the involvement in operations and reorganization of multinationals.
+As a consultant in one of the Big Four he has developed a deep knowledge of Italian and International tax law, through the involvement in operations and reorganization of multinationals.
 Extraordinary transactions and international issues are his daily business.

 Milan - Italy